Home Page

 Here in Australia we are fortunate that Fisher & Paykel sell a washing machine that uses a large permanent magnet stepper like motor.
 These motors ( referred to as a F&P Smartdrive ) are easy to come by and make excellent wind generators.
 You will notice most of the windmills and projects on this site revolve around the F&P. The F&P do have a problem with startup cog, but we have found a few tricks to eliminate the problem.

-Air Core Generators, also refered to as Axial Flux.
+Air Core Generators, also referred to as Axial Flux.
 One way to reduce the cogging effect is to remove any magnetic material, ie laminations, from within the coils of your generator.
-Of course this will reduce the overall efficiency of the generator as the magnetic path isn't concentrated around the coils.
-There have been some clever ways to overcome this problem.
 One common design is to embed the coils in an epoxy disc which is held stationary, with magnets rotating on each side of the disc.
-Good results have been achieved, but there are disadvantages.
-Winding and gluing your own coils into a non-metallic core stator is very time consuming.
-And as the coils are embedded in epoxy, heat dissipation is poor making it very easy to cook a set of coils.
-To improve the efficiency large and expensive magnets must be used.
+Good results have been achieved, and the design can be easily scaled up to suit the larger turbines, but there are disadvantages.
+Winding and gluing your own coils is very time consuming.
+And as the coils are embedded in epoxy, heat dissipation is poor making it very easy to cook a set of coils if your wind turbine is not set up correctly.

 Location, Location, Location.